KingNafes/Assignment-1/README.md

    java Client
    ```
 5. When prompted, enter the server's IP address and port number (e.g., `localhost` and `12345` if running locally).

----

-This README provides a high-level overview and basic instructions for running the application.
-Let me know if you'd like to add any other details!